 Where will I get married?
 When do I want this celebration to happen?
 What do I want the theme of this day to be?
 Why are there so many people on this initial invite list?
 Okay, perhaps that is not the case – but more often than not there is always a little bit of shock when you first compile all the names of the people near and dear that you want to celebrate with.
 And last but not least, How do I want to remember this day?

-You will engage a number of professionals to help pull off your wedding.
+You will engage a number of wedding professionals to help pull off your big day.
 From the dress and the music to the cake, florals, and décor, each decision requires a great amount of attention and detail to create the atmosphere you envision.
 But in the end, what you will have when the day is done are your images.